appdev-lessons/helper-methods-part-2/content.md

 We never need to remember to add that again, because `form_with(..., method: :patch)` does it for us.
 Nifty!

 Does the edit form work like before we refactored?
-If yes, then make another **/git** commit!
+If yes, then make another git commit!

 ## Refactoring `MoviesController` 00:16:00 to 00:24:30